 During an RA account bone destruction occurs through a complex inflammatory cytokines attacks resulting in the chronic inflammation of the synovium membrane between joints.

 Adipose tissue is body fat found throughout the body.
-This tissue is commonly referred to as “adipokines” that plays a positive role on bone creation and bone removal.
+This tissue is commonly referred to as “adipokines” that play a positive role in bone creation and bone removal.

 As we talk about above, despite the fact that muscle is the largest internal organ, muscle also helps fire off cytokine cells and growth factors that we learned are called myokines.

 As it relates to bone health, myokines that are a part of the muscle-bone interface and are known to play a role in bone creation.

 Muscle is a source of secreted factors (myokines) that significantly influence bone repair and bone metabolism.
 At a deeper level, without proper testosterone levels, aging men can suffer from impaired bone repair.
 Reference

 Estrogen and bones have a very positive relationship but for men, it is important to keep levels in control to avoid joint pain.
 As we touch on earlier in this high estrogen low testosterone article, testosterone converts to estrogen in men (aromatase).
 Too much or too little is problematic as it can lead to joint pain due to poor cartilage production.
 The aromatization of testosterone to estrogen has a significant impact on bone structure in men.